vala-lang/vala-docs/source/install.rst

 Vala is available on multiple operating systems.
 Follow the isntallation instructions below for your operating system.

-.. _linux:
+.. _Linux Installation Instructions:

 Linux
 -----

 Vala is available on a large variety of Linux distributions.
-Mostly you want to install other development files for libraries, that you want to use with vala.
+You can also install other development files for libraries to use with vala.

 Fedora
 ~~~~~~